Property Saviour logo

 • There’s no guarantee that your property will even sell.

-• Buyer can back out of the sale leaving you with a dilemma of instructing a litigation solicitor at £300/per hour plus VAT.
+• Buyer can back out of the sale, leaving you with the dilemma of instructing a litigation solicitor at £300/per hour plus VAT.

 • In the above scenario, the auctioneer will deduct his commission and ask you to re-enter the property into the next auction!

-Even if you get lucky to sell the property, the buyer will have paid up to £10,000 LESS when bidding and you are worst off – in a ‘free-free auction’.
+Even if you get lucky to sell the property, the buyer will have paid up to £10,000 LESS when bidding and you are worse off – in a ‘free auction’.

 We don’t believe it is fair that you take all the risk, and the auctioneer gets paid first.

-You may be wanting to start a new relationship and clear bad memories of the past by selling your old house.
-Or perhaps you find yourself in deep financial distress; bailiffs hounding you, multiple CCJs or threats of repossession.
+You may want to start a new relationship and clear bad memories of the past by selling your old house.
+Or perhaps you find yourself in deep financial distress, bailiffs hounding you, multiple CCJs or threats of repossession.

 Estate agents can offer you an opportunity to sell your inherited home on the open market.
 These are considerations that can hinder a quick sale: